jonathan-xiao/Math-1A/Math 147 Sept 29.md

 Suppose that $a_n$ is Cauchy.
 We know that $a_n$ has a monotonic subsequence.
 Such a subsequence must be Cauchy itself, and as such it is bounded.

 Every bounded subsequence that is Cauchy must converge.
-Therefore, if the subsequence converges, the $a_n$ converges.
+Therefore, if the subsequence converges, then $a_n$ converges.

 ## Theorem